sarweshwargoud/task6-javaDev/README.md

 🧠 Concepts Used (as required in the task)
 Concept	How I Implemented It
-Class & Object	Account, SavingsAccount, and BankApp classes created Encapsulation	Account balance & data kept private and accessed through methods Inheritance	SavingsAccount extends Account
+Class & Object	->Account, SavingsAccount, and BankApp classes created Encapsulation ->	Account balance & data kept private and accessed through methods Inheritance	-> SavingsAccount extends Account
-Method Overriding	withdraw() method is overridden to enforce minimum balance logic Polymorphism	Account ref = new SavingsAccount() usage in main Constructor Overloading	Account initialization and object creation Runtime Method Dispatch	Overridden method executed dynamically at runtime User Input Handling	Scanner used for interactive CLI system Real-World Simulation	Banking operations stored in a transaction list
+Method Overriding ->	withdraw() method is overridden to enforce minimum balance logic Polymorphism ->	Account ref = new SavingsAccount() usage in main Constructor Overloading	-> Account initialization and object creation Runtime Method Dispatch	Overridden ->method executed dynamically at runtime User Input Handling	Scanner used for interactive CLI system Real-World Simulation	Banking operations stored in a transaction list